 The B-36s were flown to Alaska from Carswell Air Force Base, Fort Worth, Texas, by another crew.
-The surface temperature at Eielson was -40 °F. (-40 °C.), so cold that if the bomber’s engines were shut down, they could not be restarted.
+The surface air temperature at Eielson was -40 °F. (-40 °C.), so cold that if the bomber’s engines were shut down, they could not be restarted.
 Crews were exchanged and the airplane was serviced prior to takeoff for the training mission.
 In addition to the flight crew of fifteen, a Bomb Commander and a Weaponeer were aboard.

 After departure, 44-92075 began the long climb toward 40,000 feet (12,192 meters).
-The flight proceeded along the Pacific Coast of North America toward the practice target of San Francisco, California.
+The flight proceeded along the Pacific Coast of North America toward the practice target city of San Francisco, California.
 The weather was poor and the bomber began to accumulate ice on the airframe and propellers.

 About seven hours into the mission, three of the six radial engines began to lose power due to intake icing.
 Then the #1 engine, outboard on the left wing, caught fire and was shut down.
 A few minutes later, the #2 engine, the center position on the left wing, also caught fire and was shut down.
 The #3 engine lost power and its propeller was feathered to reduce drag.
 The bomber was now flying on only three engines, all on the right wing, and was losing altitude.
 When the #5 engine, center on the right wing, caught fire, the bomber had to be abandoned.
-It was decided to jettison the atomic bomb into the ocean.
+It was decided to jettison the atomic bomb into the Pacific Ocean.

 The Mark 4 did not have the plutonium “pit” installed, so a nuclear detonation was not possible.
-The conventional explosive would go off at a pre-set altitude and destroy the bomb and its components.
+The conventional explosives would go off at a pre-set altitude and destroy the bomb and its components.
 This was a security measure to prevent a complete bomb from being recovered.

-The bomb was released at 9,000 feet (2,743 meters), north-northwest of Princess Royal Island off the northwest coast of British Columbia, Canada.
+The bomb was released at 9,000 feet (2,743 meters), north-northwest of Princess Royal Island, off the northwest coast of British Columbia, Canada.
 It was fused to detonate 1,400 feet (427 meters) above the surface, and crewmen reported seeing a large explosion.